BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 Additionally, art can serve as a platform for constructing and contributing to these emerging utopian futures towards which we can strive.
 In particular, musical performances can ignite the *Dionysian* flame, a counterforce to a calculating *Apollonian* worldview.
 Enthusiasm, decadence, instinct, chaotic emotions, sexuality, and ecstasy shatter the boundaries of the conceivable by revealing the beauty of the tragedy in which we are all entwined -- that is, the beauty and mystery of life or *Dasein* itself.
-Music can expose existential tensions and the paradoxical beauty of the complex perversity of erotic desire, elements which our culture is so eager to conceal.
+Music can expose existential tensions and the paradoxical beauty of the complex perversity of erotic desire; elements which our culture is so eager to conceal.
 As Jeff Baker, an ethnomusicologist, writes:

 >Music like dancehall and funkarioca celebrate a 'slackness'.  -- Jeff Baker